rethink sustainability

 Within a decade, the farming industry could be transformed, according to Demaurex.
 New technologies will be used in water management, in how livestock are handled, in food packaging, waste and packaging to name a few.

 Pat Brown, CEO of the plant-based substitute company Impossible Foods, recently said2 that “Our mission is to completely replace the use of animals as a food technology by 2035.
-We’re dead serious about it, and we believe it’s doable...
-It’s game over for the incumbent industry –they just don’t know it yet.”
+We’re dead serious about it, and we believe it’s doable...”

 A fertile ground

-Founded in 2014, ecoRobotix is amongst a number of other companies in the agricultural tech sector that have started out in Switzerland - a country which has traditionally been closely associated with agriculture and food.
+Founded in 2014, Ecorobotix is amongst a number of other companies in the agricultural tech sector that have started out in Switzerland – a country which has traditionally been closely associated with agriculture and food.

-"In recent years, more and more innovations and players have emerged further up the value chain," said Demaurex.
-"We therefore have a unique ecosystem due to a deeply rooted agricultural tradition, an unrivalled density of world-leading companies and scientific institutions and a large number of start-ups in areas such as food, nutrition, life sciences or robotics.”
-Switzerland’s leadership in the area has been illustrated by the recent creation of the Swiss Food & Nutrition Valley, a network of key players working to promote food and nutrition information.
+“In recent years, more and more innovations and players have emerged further up the value chain,” said Demaurex.
+“We therefore have a unique ecosystem due to a deeply rooted agricultural tradition, an unrivalled density of world-leading companies and scientific institutions and a large number of start-ups in areas such as food, nutrition, life sciences or robotics.”
+Switzerland’s leadership in the area was illustrated by the creation of the Swiss Food & Nutrition Valley, a network of key players working to promote food and nutrition information.

 Amongst the other companies making significant impacts in the area are Gamaya, which uses drones to develop crop solutions.
 Demaurex also mentions senseFly, which also uses drones, this time for the collection of geospatial data to help decision-making in agriculture, engineering and humanitarian aid.
 Cleangreens meanwhile makes mechanical systems for the efficient production of crops.